 - And finally, what can you budget for a television?

-All important questions and all that should be answered before you walk into a showroom or click on a link.
+All important questions should be answered before you walk into a showroom or click on a link.
 The answer to these questions will determine the make, model, and size of the TV you purchase.
 So take my digital hand and come with me as we explore more questions you should ask before buying a television.

 How big a television should I get?

-How big a television you purchase should be directly related to the room in which you’ll be placing it.
-You should always leave at least 10 to 12" of space between the edges of the TV and whatever is around it—if it’s a wall-mounted TV, this means try to keep pictures, air, and heating vents and other assorted items that far away.
+How big a television you purchase should be directly related to the room in which you'll be placing it.
+You should always leave at least 10 to 12" of space between the edges of the TV and whatever is around it—if it's a wall-mounted TV, this means try to keep pictures, air, heating vents, and other assorted items that far away.
 If the TV will be table or stand mounted, try to leave at least four inches from the back or sides of the set and the nearest wall (vents for televisions are usually at the backs or sides of the sets).
 Measure your wall or stand area, and make sure you have those clearances; that should determine the size of your set.
 Have a 200" wall?
 Go for broke.